 Many mammals are fluffy.
 Most birds are fluffy.
 Lizards, crocodilians, fish, and naked mole rats are not fluffy.
 What’s the correlation here?
 Thermoregulation.
 Fluffy creatures are endothermic (warm-blooded), keeping their core temperature elevated relative to the environment all the time.
 Fluff helps them keep the heat in, preventing them from losing too much energy to the environment.
 As an endothermic animal gets bigger, the square-cube law means that they don’t need as much insulation to stay warm, and may even lose their integument almost entirely over a certain size threshold when they get too warm.
 This is why elephants, rhinos, and hippos are mostly hairless–they run very warm and a thick fur coat would cause them to fatally overheat.

 On the flip side, ectothermic animals tend to be naked.
-These animals allow their core temperature to fluctuate with the environment, and tend to be able to be more active when warm.
+These animals allow their core temperature to fluctuate with the environment, and are able to be more active when warm.
 For them, fluff would keep heat out!
 And yes, naked mole rats are actually cold-blooded, a rare example among mammals.